 In other words, it is not necessary to convince the judge “beyond a reasonable doubt.”

 - The government must convince the judge or jury that the accused is guilty “beyond a reasonable doubt.”

 - If the government does not present enough evidence, or if the accused raises a reasonable doubt, the accused must be found not guilty.

 Important!
 In a civil case, the level of evidence needed to convince the judge that someone was at fault is not as high as in a criminal case.

 This is why a person taken to court in a civil case and a criminal case for the same act can be held responsible in the civil case but found not guilty in the criminal case.

 Types of Orders the Judge Can Make

-If the judge decides in favour of the person who suffered damage, she can require the person responsible for the damage to compensate the other person, by ordering the payment of a sum of money, for example.
+- If the judge decides in favour of the person who suffered damage, the judge can require the person responsible for the damage to compensate the other person, by ordering the payment of a sum of money, for example.

 - However, the judge cannot order imprisonment in a civil case, unless someone is in contempt of court.
 Contempt of court includes not following a court order, or failing to show the proper respect for a judge or for court rules.